Tonsillitis

 Peritonsillar Abscess

-A quinsy is a peritonsillar abscess, a rare complication of bacterial tonsillitis.
-Patients present with a severe sore throat (worse unilaterally), with associated severe odynophagia.
-Associated symptoms include stertor and trismus; in children, they can present in similar ways.
+quinsy is a peritonsillar abscess, which can occur as a sequelae of acute bacterial tonsillitis.
+Patients will typically present with a severe sore throat (worse unilaterally), pyrexia, and severe odynophagia.
+Associated symptoms include stertor and trismus, often presenting in similar ways in children.

-On examination (often difficult due to trismus), there will be extensive erythema and soft palate swelling, with the anterior arch being pushed medially and a deviated uvula (Fig. 5).
+Examination can be difficult in cases with trismus), however there will often be extensive erythema and soft palate swelling, with the anterior arch being pushed medially and a deviated uvula (Fig. 5).

 Patients should be admitted and started on intravenous antibiotics, with regular analgesia and topical analgesic throat sprays.
-All peritonsillar abscess will require either needle aspiration (following topical local anaesthetic) or an incision and drainage (with further opening via use of Tilley’s forceps)
+All peritonsillar abscess will require either needle aspiration (using topical local anaesthetic) or an incision and drainage (with further opening via use of Tilley’s forceps).

 Figure 5 – A quinsy, causing significant uvula deviation